sieke13/project2/README.md

    ```bash
    npm install
    ```
-3. Create a `.env` file and add the following environment variables:
+3. Create a `.env` file and configure the following variables:
    ```plaintext
    DB_NAME=your_database_name
    DB_USER=your_database_user